Idaho AI Laws for Startups (1-10) in Insurance

 AI Compliance Context for Idaho

-As of 2026-04-22, Idaho has not enacted an AI-specific statute; the Idaho Attorney General office defers to no comprehensive privacy statute; ID Code sec.
-48-601 (Consumer Protection Act) covers AI-driven deception.
+Idaho's regulatory posture on AI is silence rather than permission: idaho has enacted narrow ai statutes — election-deepfake disclosure (h0664, 2024) and the conversational ai safety act (sb 1297, effective july 2027) requiring conversational-ai operators to disclose that users are interacting with a machine — but no comprehensive ai or privacy law.
+No comprehensive privacy statute; ID Code sec.
+48-601 (Consumer Protection Act) covers AI-driven deception provides the residual framework.
 For underwriting, claims-adjudication, and risk-scoring AI in Idaho, federal signals set the ceiling while regional precedent sets the floor.

 The federal and neighboring-state framework that governs your AI operations.
 Insurance operators in Idaho operate under a federal-dominant framework anchored by NAIC Model Bulletin on Use of AI Systems (Dec 2023), Gramm-Leach-Bliley Act (15 USC 6801), and Fair Housing Act where applicable, with adjacent authorities National Association of Insurance Commissioners (NAIC) AI Model Governance Framework (NAIC Model Laws (adopted by ~40 states)); Fair Credit Reporting Act (FCRA) § 1681 (15 U.S.C. § 1681); Gramm-Leach-Bliley Act (GLBA) Privacy Rule (15 U.S.C. § 6801).
 NAIC Model Bulletin on Use of AI Systems (Dec 2023) adopted by 22+ state insurance departments as of 2025.
 The practical risk they have to price in is unfair discrimination under state insurance codes and algorithmic-redlining claims under federal Fair Housing principles, and the bellwether signal to monitor is Colorado SB 21-169 implementing regulations (life insurance, 2024) set a de-facto federal benchmark.
-Washington -- SB 5426 — AI Accountability Act sets the de-facto regional floor.
-Idaho has introduced AI study resolutions but no substantive bill; monitoring Washington SB 5426 implementation.
+Utah -- SB 149 — AI Policy Act (amended 2025 by SB 226 & SB 332) sets the de-facto regional floor.
+Idaho has enacted narrow AI statutes — election-deepfake disclosure (H0664, 2024) and the Conversational AI Safety Act (SB 1297, effective July 2027) requiring conversational-AI operators to disclose that users are interacting with a machine — but no comprehensive AI or privacy law.
 Use this as a starting point; sector pages on this site go deeper into industry-specific obligations.

 Federal law still governs Insurance AI in Idaho primarily through NAIC Model Bulletin on Use of AI Systems (Dec 2023), Gramm-Leach-Bliley Act (15 USC 6801), and Fair Housing Act where applicable.
 Adjacent federal authorities include National Association of Insurance Commissioners (NAIC) AI Model Governance Framework (NAIC Model Laws (adopted by ~40 states)); Fair Credit Reporting Act (FCRA) § 1681 (15 U.S.C. § 1681); Gramm-Leach-Bliley Act (GLBA) Privacy Rule (15 U.S.C. § 6801).
 National Association of Insurance Commissioners (NAIC) AI Model Governance Framework (enforced by National Association of Insurance Commissioners (state insurance regulators)) applies to ai and algorithm governance: insurers must document ai models, conduct fairness audits, disclose model use, and have human oversight. requires explainability for high-risk decisions.
 Penalty exposure: state insurance commissioner enforcement; license suspension; fines up to $1m+ per state.
 NAIC Model Bulletin on Use of AI Systems (Dec 2023) adopted by 22+ state insurance departments as of 2025.